 What piano songs are easy to practice sight reading?

-To find songs that are great for sight reading, start with our Hoffman Academy Sight Reading Trainer books.
-These books are designed to teach sight reading step-by-step and can be used as part of daily piano practice.
+To find songs that are great for practicing, start with our Hoffman Academy Sight Reading Trainer books.
+These books are designed to teach step-by-step and can be used as part of daily piano practice.

 Another great place to look for music for beginning sight readers is piano method books such as Bastien, Faber, Thompson, and Alfred.
 All of these methods have pieces that can be used for sight reading practice already organized by level.

 To practice sight reading with lead sheets, the Wee Sing books are written with melody and chord symbols.
-These simple folk tunes and children’s songs make great practice for sight reading, and can be full of delightful surprises as children realize they’re reading a song they already know!
+These simple folk tunes and children’s songs make great practice, and can be full of delightful surprises as children realize they’re reading a song they already know!

 Phase three – fluency in your sight reading practice